njwfish/stanford-poster-templates/docs/README.md

 # Stanford Poster Project

+This is a repository of poster templates for use in creating posters for classes or presentations for Stanford University.

 ## The Problem

 You spend most of a quarter, maybe 7 weeks of your life, working on a research project for a class.
 Then at the end you're told to make a poster.
 Something to display the fruits of your labor.
 Maybe you've never made a poster before; maybe you have made a poster but never while at Stanford.
 Regardless the first thing you probably do is search for templates.